Attorneys in Bonita Springs and Tampa

 If you get into an accident or develop a medical condition that makes you unable to speak for yourself, then the probate court will go to work to quickly assign someone to speak for you on important medical matters.
 But if you take the time to fill out and file a health care proxy as part of your estate planning, then you will have peace of mind knowing that someone you trust is going to make those medical decisions for you.

 Estate planning is something every Florida resident needs to feel confident in their future.
-At the Mattar Firm, our Port Charlotte asset protection lawyers are diligent at estate planning and we want to put our legal team to work right away in creating an estate plan that fulfills all of your needs.
+At the Mattar Firm, our asset protection lawyers are diligent at estate planning and we want to put our legal team to work right away in creating an estate plan that fulfills all of your needs.
 Do not wait for something unexpected to happen in your life.
-Instead, contact our seasoned team today to make that very important appointment to establish your own estate plan.
+Instead, contact our seasoned team today to make that crucial appointment to establish your own estate plan.

+The Mattar Firm is here to handle your estate planning needs.
 Contact us today for a consultation to discuss your particular needs and goals.
+239-222-2222.